Susan Shaw (publisher): Life

-Shaw was born in Aylesbury in 1932.
+Shaw was born in Aylesbury, south-east England, in 1932.
 Her parents were Constance (born Peach) and Thomas Mahon.
-Her schooling was aperiodic as her father's job as a tax inspector meant that the family was always moving to a new location.
-She loved books but did not go to university but worked at Butlins.
+Her schooling was aperiodic, as her father's job as a tax inspector meant that the family was always moving to a new location.
+She loved books though did not go to university, but worked at Butlin's.
 She and her sister toured the continent on Vespa scooters.

-She entered publishing when she applied to Penguin whilst she was working for Derby Libraries.
-She worked for several of the leading book publishers.
+She entered publishing when she applied to Penguin Books while she was employed by Derby Libraries.
+She worked for several of leading book publishers.